satya-jugran/witspry-ng-html-editor/projects/witspry-ng-html-editor/README.md

-# Witspry Angular HTML Editor
+# Angular HTML Editor

-A simple, lightweight HTML editor component for Angular 20+ with syntax highlighting, line numbers, and auto-indentation features.
+A simple, lightweight HTML editor component for Angular 19+ with syntax highlighting, line numbers, and auto-indentation features.

 ## Features